status-im/nimbus-eth1/fluffy/docs/the_fluffy_book/docs/adding-documentation.md

 ## How to test and add documentation changes

 - Install `mkdocs`
+- Install Material for MkDocs by running `pip install mkdocs-material`.
 - Make your changes to the documentation
 - Run `mkdocs serve` from the `./fluffy/docs/the_fluffy_book` directory and test your changes.
 Alter as required.
 - Push your changes to a PR on nimbus-eth1